UWB-Adv-Data-Vis-2025-Sp/tidy-model/README.md

 Save the file, write a commit message and ***commit***.

-### What effects chirp rate?
+### What factors effects chirp rate?

 Remove the remaining text, header and code created by the template so we can code our own information.

-Let's create a header `## Whats that sound?`  and under this header we will write the text.
+Let's create a header `## What is that sound?`  and under this header we will write the text.
 `In this report we examine what factors predict a crickets chrip rate.`

-Next we will add a chunk named summary that summarizes the data in the data set.
+Next we will add a chunk named *summary* that summarizes the data in the data set.
 Among the crickets in our data set we can examine the data at glance using the `summary()` function.
 ```
 {r summary, echo = FALSE}
 summary(crickets)